BoyBaykiller/IDKEngine/Readme.md

 #endif
 }
 ```
-Since vertex shaders can't generate vertices like geometry shader we'll use a instanced draw command to tell OpenGL to render every vertex 6 times.
-Inside the shader we can then use the current instance (`gl_InstanceID`) as the face to render to.
+Since vertex shaders can't generate vertices like geometry shaders, instanced rendering is used to tell OpenGL to render every vertex 6 times (once for each face).
+Inside the shader we can then use `gl_InstanceID` as the face to render to.
+It gets a bit more complicated when you also support actual instancing or culling, but the idea stays the same.

 ### 2.0 Sampling